Bruneros8/Casino-Craps-Game/README.md

    ```bash
    java Craps
    ```

 ## How to Play
 1. **Objective**: Roll two dice to achieve specific outcomes:
    - **Win Immediately**: Rolling a 7 or 11 on the first roll.
    - **Lose Immediately**: Rolling a 2, 3, or 12 on the first roll.
    - **Point Value**: Any other roll becomes the "point," and the player must roll that number again before rolling a 7 to win.
 3. **Player Input**: Follow the prompts and press `Enter` to roll the dice.

+## Acknowledgment
+This project was completed as part of a school assessment to demonstrate proficiency in Java programming.
+Feedback and suggestions for improvement are welcome.